radhikasrinivasan8/cmpe202-pentagon/Manvitha_wiki.md

 ## Design Pattern:
-I am planning on implementing State pattern and Observer Design Pattern.
+I am planning on implementing State pattern.

 ## UML Diagram:
 I am responsible for completing the Use Case diagrams and use case specification.